vcl/vcl/packages/vcl/navigation/README.md

 ## Features

 Allows to build a hierarchical navigation by supporting three levels in total, which can be styled separately.
+The items are just icograms, so icons can be prepended or appended.

 The `navigation-heading` can be used to create a header grouping a subset of the navigation items.